-The School of Public Policy has approved a "Flexible Internship Strategy" that has additional options beyond those we reported to you in March.
+The School of Public Policy has approved a "Flexible Internship Strategy" that has additional options.
+SPP will continue to work with students to obtain substantive policy-based internships to meet the requirement this fall 2020 and spring 2021.
 Students who are still looking for internships, finding it difficult to secure traditional and or remote internship opportunities, or concerned about meeting the 240-hour requirement may now consider the options below.
 Each request to pursue "flexible" options will be considered on a case-by-case basis and will need to be approved by Kirsten Vassie PRIOR to pursuit.
 Students' demonstration of significant progress in securing an internship (meetings with Kirsten, updated resume, cover letters, number of organizations where applications submitted are examples) will be considered in the approval process.

 - Remote work will continue to be an option for approved organizations.